lijun99/altar2-documentation/docs/cuda/QuickStart.rst

 Getting Started
 ================

-Please follow the :ref:`Installation Guide` to install AlTar 2.0 (as well as pyre_).
+Please follow the :ref:`Installation Guide` to install AlTar 2.0.

 As a quick start, we use the linear model as an example to demonstrate how to use AlTar.